mdebellis/UNSDG/README.md

 # UNSDG
-United Nations Sustainable Development Goals
+United Nations Sustainable Development Goals Ontology

 This is a small demonstration ontology of the UN Sustainable development goals.
 The goals can be found at: https://sdgs.un.org/goals
 This ontology covers all of the Goals, Targets and Indicators.
 The ontology is based on the meta-data from the UN here: https://unstats.un.org/sdgs/indicators/Global%20Indicator%20Framework%20after%202022%20refinement.English.xlsx